Visitor Information Services

 Get lost in the never-ending prairie horizon in Wainwright!

 Prairie history comes alive as you explore the Wainwright Museum, located in our original CNR train station.
 Share the stories of our pioneers, prisoners of war, military and the railway.
 Aboriginal buffalo hunters, Hollywood movie crews, dedicated wildlife conservationists, long-suffering homesteaders, and moonshine-swilling prisoners of war – these are a few of the true stories that will captivate you.
-Don’t forget to make tracks to the Battle River Train Trestle, the second longest train trestle in Canada as well as the Wainwright Rail Park – home to many CN artifacts as well as a model steam-era train.
+Don’t forget to make tracks to the Battle River Train Trestle, the second longest train trestle in Canada.

 Historic Downtown Wainwright feature a collection of beautifully restored heritage resources including a business district of 1929 era buildings.
 Anchored in the centre of downtown is Wainwright’s free standing Memorial Clock Tower.
 This “Roman Tower” architectural monument built in 1925 was one of the only structures left standing after the Great Fire of 1929.
 Our flower-filled Main Street, courtesy of the 2011 Provincial Champions – Communities in Bloom, has a vibrant collection of shops, boutiques and services that provides a shopping experience for all to enjoy.
 Downtown Wainwright has a flavor of its own.
 An array of eateries features cuisine from around the globe as well as from our own backyard.
 Many of our restaurants and cafes are located in heritage buildings with décor tailored to embrace the stories our town through historic photos and memorabilia.